2DegreesInvesting/ds-incubator/README.md

-* A recording posted on the [ds-incubator YouTube-playlist](https://bit.ly/ds-incubator-videos), including a link to the meetup section on the series syllabus.
+* A recording posted on the [ds-incubator YouTube-playlist](https://bit.ly/ds-incubator-videos), including a link to the relevant section of the syllabus.

 * A post sharing the meetup recording with `#rstats` on twitter ([example](https://twitter.com/mauro_lepore/status/1425121104784416769?s=20)).